-There is momentum in the UK’s drive to decarbonise its transport sector from switching diesel and petrol vehicles to electric vehicles (EVs).
-This pace of delivery is absolutely critical for the UK government to meets its ban on sale of new diesel and petrol cars by 2030.
+There is momentum in the UK’s drive to decarbonise its transport sector by switching diesel and petrol vehicles to electric vehicles (EVs).
+This pace of delivery is absolutely critical for the UK government to meets its ban on sale of new diesel and petrol cars by 2035.

-Although many EVs will be charged at home there is no doubt that building a world-leading public charging network remains critical to ensure that public confidence in EVs does not dip or become a barrier to the UK’s zero emission motoring ambition.
-Although the public charge point landscape is changing rapidly it needs to continue to remain dynamic if the UK government’s EV strategy of 300,000 public charge points is to be available in the UK by 2030.
+Although many EVs will be charged at home, there is no doubt that building a world-leading public charging network remains critical to ensuring that public confidence in EVs does not dip or become a barrier to the UK’s zero emission motoring ambition.
+Although the public charge point landscape is changing rapidly it needs to continue to remain dynamic to meet the UK government's EV strategy to make 300,000 public charge points available in the UK by 2030.

 The team comprises genuine leaders in their field.
 Its energy practice in particular is market leading.
 Individuals within the team go the extra mile to really ingratiate themselves within our business team and working with them is good fun.

-Our dedicated and specialist Energy team in Bevan Brittan has extensive experience advising our clients on EV (both car and bus) projects across difference sectors in the UK.
-Throughout each EV project we often support clients to navigate through a range of legal matters from the choice of commercial model and structure, procurement options, energy connection issues, leasing arrangements, insurance and planning.
+Our dedicated and specialist Energy team in Bevan Brittan has extensive experience advising our clients on EV (both car and bus) projects across different sectors in the UK.
+Throughout each EV project, we often support clients to navigate through a range of legal matters from the choice of commercial model and structure, procurement options, energy connection issues, leasing arrangements, insurance, subsidy control and planning.

 We recognise EV projects often form part of wider projects such as solar and battery storage and smart city projects.
 We can support with all of these.